marcbeep/marc.tt/index.md

 # Marc Beepath

 * I'm a postgraduate Computer Science student at the University of Liverpool and I work as a part time Software Engineer.
-* I'm building a startup and documenting it at [Marc's Fieldnotes](https://marcsfieldnotes.com).
+* I'm building a startup and documenting it [here](https://marcsfieldnotes.com).
-* I write an email newsletter but all my writings are [archived here](/fieldnotes).
+* I write an email newsletter but all my writings are archived [here](/fieldnotes).

 ### Some other facts: